 Sometimes Vaya may decide to deny or limit a request your provider makes for you for Medicaid benefits or services offered by our plan.
 This decision is called an adverse benefit determination.
 You will receive a letter from Vaya notifying you of any adverse benefit determination.

-Medicaid and NC Health Choice members have a right to appeal adverse benefit determinations to Vaya.
+Medicaid members have a right to appeal adverse benefit determinations to Vaya.
 You have 60 days from the date on your letter to ask for an appeal.
 When members do not agree with our decisions on an appeal, they can ask the NC Office of Administrative Hearings for a State Fair Hearing.

 When you ask for an appeal, Vaya has 30 days to give you an answer.
 You can ask questions and give any updates (including new medical documents from your providers) that you think will help us approve your request.
 You may do that in person, in writing or by phone.

 You can ask for an appeal yourself.
 You may also ask a friend, a family member, your provider, a lawyer, or anyone else you authorize to help you.
-You can call Member Services at 1-800-962-9003 if you need help with your appeal request.
+You can call Behavioral Health Crisis Line at 1-800-962-9003 if you need help with your appeal request.